wishcoder/GcpResourceInventoryViewer/gcp_ffiec_40_10_compliance.md

 - Consult with legal or compliance professionals for guidance on your specific regulation and its data requirements.
 - Explore advanced configurations and filters within Cloud Asset Inventory to extract relevant information.
 - Stay informed about updates and improvements to Cloud Asset Inventory's capabilities for compliance purposes.

+# The most critical fields for compliance purposes in an Asset query

+The most critical fields for compliance purposes in an Asset query depend on the specific regulations or compliance frameworks you need to adhere to.
+However, here are some general fields that are often important:

+## Resource Identification:
+- **Asset Type:** Categorizes the resource (e.g., VM, Cloud Storage bucket, Kubernetes cluster).
+- **Resource Name:** Unique identifier within the project.
+- **Resource ID:** Globally unique identifier across GCP.
+- **Project ID:** Project where the resource resides.

+## Resource Configuration and State:
+- **Creation Time:** Timestamp of the resource creation.
+- **Labels:** User-defined key-value pairs for tagging and categorization.
+- **Annotations:** System-defined annotations for resource state or configuration.
+- **Security Configuration:** Settings related to encryption, access control, or vulnerability management.
+- **Resource State:** Operational status (e.g., running, stopped, deleted).

+## Metadata and Relationships:
+- **Custom Metadata:** Key-value pairs added by users for additional context (e.g., application IDs, environment names, regulatory tags).
+- **Relationships:** Connections between resources, showing dependencies or belonging to a group.
+- **Resource History:** Audit trails tracking changes and snapshots of past states.

+## Additional Fields:
+- **Location:** Region and zone where the resource is deployed.
+- **Billing Information:** Cost associated with the resource.
+- **Compliance Data:** Information relevant for specific regulations (e.g., PCI-DSS compliance flags).

+## Remember:
+- **Tailor the query:** Adjust the fields based on the specific requirements of your compliance framework.
+- **Combine fields:** Use filters and conditions to narrow down results to relevant assets.
+- **Export data:** Export results to BigQuery or Cloud Storage for further analysis and reporting.
+- **Consider automation:** Automate asset queries for regular compliance checks and reporting.